nasa-jpl/COVID-19-respirators/README.md

       * Repeat this for all four strap mounts.
   ![figs/d2-f16.png](figs/d2-f16.png)

-# Design3: JPL Conforming Respirators
+# 3. Design 3: JPL Conforming Respirators
 ## Overview:
 Using more advanced printing material and multiple extruder nozzle size options this design is focused on conforming to a wide range of faces and accelerated printing.
 This means fewer sizes are needed to comfortably seal to the range of human face dimensions.
   ![figs/d3-f11.png](figs/d3-f1.png)